coltenthefirst/image-to-roblox/README.md

 ## Introduction

-This repository contains the source code for the **Roblox Image Generator**.
-This tool allows users to convert image URLs into parts within Roblox, facilitating creative projects and gameplay.
+This repository contains the backend source code for the **Image To Parts** Roblox Game.
+This tool allows users to convert image URLs into parts within Roblox.
 Users are free to use the files provided in this repository for their own purposes.

 ## How It Works
-Here’s a brief overview of the process:
+Here’s a overview of the process:
 1. Input an image URL and select a quality setting (such as mid, high, low, extra low).
 2. The image URL and selected quality are sent to **Vercel**.
 3. Vercel downloads the image and runs a Python script based on your selection.